BECOME A SURF INSTRUCTOR

 Down Time & Maybe Some Yoga

 Once we get back to the camp after a full day of surfing, we’ll often have a few hours of chilled out time.
 This is the time to either chill out, do some shopping, or even join our yoga classes.
-We give our ‘gappies’ 2 yoga sessions a week as part of the course as it is a fabulous way to wind down, but also build up core strength, one of the most important factors in helping your balance, fitness and general surfing ability.
+We give our ‘gappies’ some intro yoga sessions as part of the course as it is a fabulous way to wind down, but also build up core strength, one of the most important factors in helping your balance, fitness and general surfing ability.

 Dinner Up On The Surf Camp Terrace